 Platt is a small village midway between Sevenoaks and Maidstone in the Weald of Kent.
 The impact of the Great War on this small rural community was immense as almost 50 families lost loved ones and accounted for about 25% of all the men from the parish who saw overseas service.

-The first Public Meeting took place in the Hall on November 22nd 1922 at which the Charter for the management of the Hall was approved and in 1933 the Hall became a Registered Charity with members of the management committee being the charity Trustees.
+The first Public Meeting took place at the Hall on November 22nd, 1922 at which the Charter for the management of the Hall was approved and in 1933 the Hall became a Registered Charity with members of the management committee being the charity Trustees.